 Physical therapists are trained to evaluate and treat plantar fasciitis.

-- Stretching exercises to improve the flexibility of your ankle and the plantar fascia
+Stretching exercises to improve the flexibility of your ankle and the plantar fascia.

-- Application of ice to decrease pain and inflammation
+Application of ice to decrease pain and inflammation.

-- Iontophoresis (a gentle way to deliver medication through the skin)
+Iontophoresis (a gentle way to deliver medication through the skin).

-- Taping of the foot to provide short-term relief
+Taping of the foot for short-term relief.

 Can This Injury or Condition Be Prevented?